-The Funds are managed by Naushad Virji, Chairman of the Board and portfolio manager of the Adviser, Michael Venuto, Chief Investment Officer of the Sub-Adviser, and Charles A. Ragauss, CFA, Portfolio Manager of the Adviser.
+The Funds are managed by Michael Venuto, Chief Investment Officer of the Adviser, Charles A. Ragauss, CFA, Portfolio Manager of the Adviser, and Naushad Virji, Chief Executive Officer for ShariaPortfolio.

-In addition to the Funds, the portfolio managers managed the following other accounts as of date of this SAI:
+Other Accounts.
+In addition to the Funds, the portfolio managers managed the following other accounts as of November 30, 2023: